jbjoeburns/IAC/Overview/IAC.md

 # What is orchestration

-Orchestration is an aspect of IaS that focusses on managing and coordinating deployment automatically in multiple different systems at once.
+Orchestration is an aspect of IaC that focusses on managing and coordinating deployment automatically in multiple different systems at once.

 Essentially congifuration management but can be done on many instances over an entire ASG for example.